Interstate 5 in California: Tejon Pass and Grapevine

-The stretch of I-5 through the Tejon Pass and Grapevine typically gets snow at higher elevations during the winter.
+This stretch of I-5 through the Tejon Pass and Grapevine typically gets snow at higher elevations during the winter.
 Although Caltrans may require vehicles to use snow tires, snow chains, or other traction devices during and after snowstorms, the California Highway Patrol will instead usually close this segment altogether during these conditions because of the steep grade of the pass, and the amount of passenger traffic and big-rigs that generally use the corridor.
 Whenever there is such a closure, traffic must either wait for it to reopen, or endure a multi-hour detour.
 An automated gate on the freeway's median in Castaic north of Lake Hughes Road allows drivers to turn around when such closures occur.

 Central Valley

-From SR 99 to Woodland, I-5 is known as the West Side Freeway.
+From SR 99 at Wheeler Ridge to Woodland, I-5 is known as the West Side Freeway.
 I-5 parallels SR 33, skirting along the far more remote western edge of the Central Valley, and is largely removed from the major population centers such as Bakersfield, Fresno and Modesto; other state highways provide connections.
 I-5 still runs within the vicinity of Avenal, Coalinga, Los Banos, and a handful of other smaller cities on the western edge of the Central Valley.
 For most of this section, the Path 15 electrical transmission corridor follows the highway, forming an infrastructure corridor along with the California Aqueduct.
 After the Grapevine, I-5 crosses the California Aqueduct.
 This is first time out of 5 times that I-5 crosses the aqueduct.

 North of the Grapevine, I-5 intersects SR 166, SR 119 and SR 43 before meeting SR 58, a highway that continues east to Bakersfield, near the town of Buttonwillow.
 I-5 then intersects SR 46 before entering Kings County.
 From the Utica Avenue exit to I-580, I-5 parallels the eastern foothills of the Diablo Range.
 It crosses the California Aqueduct for the second time.
 In Kings County, I-5 intersects SR 41 before briefly entering the city limits of Avenal, where it intersects SR 269.
 In Fresno County, I-5 intersects SR 198 and SR 145 before running concurrently with SR 33 for several miles.
 I-5 then crosses into Merced County, intersecting SR 165, SR 152 and SR 33 near the San Luis Reservoir (where SR 152 provides a major connection to the Monterey Peninsula and the Silicon Valley), and SR 140 at the Stanislaus county line.
 I-5 crosses the California Aqueduct for the third time between SR 152 and SR 33 and again near Crows Landing.